One Wild Week

-One Wild Week is a lost 1921 American silent comedy romance film directed by Maurice Campbell and starring Bebe Daniels.
+One Wild Week is a 1921 American silent comedy romance film directed by Maurice Campbell and starring Bebe Daniels.
 Adolph Zukor produced the film through his Realart Pictures Corporation.

 Plot

-As described in a film magazine, Pauline Hathaway (Daniels) attains her eighteenth birthday was the ward of a spinster aunt and learns that she is heir to a small fortune provided she keeps her name out of the newspapers for a period of six months.
+As described in a film magazine, Pauline Hathaway attains her eighteenth birthday was the ward of a spinster aunt and learns that she is heir to a small fortune provided she keeps her name out of the newspapers for a period of six months.
 She goes to visit an old friend of her mother and is falsely arrested for theft.
 After giving a fictitious name, she is sent to the woman's reformatory.
 She escapes with three other inmates and makes her way to the home of her hostess followed by her aunt and others who have become involved in the search for her.
 The film ends with satisfactory explanations being made.